-Net cash used in investing activities during the year ended December 31, 2022 was \$43.9 million compared to \$34.0 million in the year ended December 31, 2022 included \$35.1 million primarily related to the acquisitions of Mint and HireUp, as well as capital expenditures, primarily related to multiple IT projects.
+Net cash used in investing activities during the year ended December 31, 2022 was \$43.9 million compared to \$34.0 million in the year ended December 31, 2021.
+Net cash used in the year ended December 31, 2022 included \$35.1 million primarily related to the acquisitions of Mint and HireUp, as well as capital expenditures, primarily related to multiple IT projects.
 Net cash used for the year ended December 31, 2021 included \$26.9 million related to the acquisitions of WSG and Selected, as well as capital expenditures and the build-out of our corporate office.